kyegomez/Finetuning-Suite/README.md

 ![Finetuning suite logo](ft-logo.png)

 Finetune any model with unparalled performance, speed, and reliability using Qlora, BNB, Lora, Peft in less than 30 seconds, just press GO.

+# 🤝 Schedule a 1-on-1 Session
+Book a [1-on-1 Session with Kye](https://calendly.com/apacai/agora), the Creator, to discuss any issues, provide feedback, or explore how we can improve Zeta for you.

 ## 📦 Installation 📦

 ```bash